ssalanitri/ethereum-solidity/README.md

 # ethereum-solidity

-- Examples solidity contracts and tokens.
+- Solidity contracts and tokens examples.
+  - Tokens code using @OpenZepellin smarts contracts.
-  - Compile and deploy using truffle library.
+  - Compile and deploy with truffle library.
-  - Frond end integration using React.
+  - Interact with Ethereum blockchain with web3.
+  - Testing with mocha framework.

-- Blockchain tokens using ERC20 , ERC721 anf others token standards.
+- Blockchain tokens using ERC20 , ERC721 Ethereum token standard.
-- Front end integration using React.
-- Based in eatblock and full-stack-blockchain courses.
+- Based in eatblock , full-stack-blockchain courses, DappAcademy and Alberto Lasa youtube channels.